AI IN MARKETING2025-12-23

 Coffee giant Starbucks has been using AI to analyze all the data it has gathered on its consumers to deliver highly personalized suggestions.

-It recently launched ‘My Starbucks Barista’, which uses AI to allow coffee drinkers to place orders with voice commands or messages.
+It recently launched ‘My Starbucks Barista’, which uses AI to let coffee drinkers place orders via voice commands or messages.

 In the 2nd and last part of this post, we shall see how AI has affected the customer’s journey.